ongres/stackgres/doc/content/en/09-runbooks/04-postgres-alerts/_index.md

 ## Environment

 This runbook will show you to add postgres alerts using a default Prometheus installation with [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
-In case you still haven't a Prometheus installation follow the steps in the [StackGres tutorial]({{% relref "03-tutorial/01-pre-requisites/03-prometheus-grafana" %}}).

 The Prometheus installation will add to your K8s cluster some CRS's: